-- Everyone in your family should wash their hands often; front and back, between fingers, under fingernails – in warm soapy water for at least 20 seconds (or two choruses of “Happy Birthday”) before and after every step in preparing or eating foods.
-That includes your kitchen helpers, such as children.
+- Everyone preparing or eating foods should wash their hands often; front and back, between fingers, under fingernails – in clean soapy water for at least 20 seconds (or two choruses of “Happy Birthday”).
+This includes kitchen helpers, such as children.

 - Wash dishes, cutting boards and cookware in the dishwasher or in hot, soapy water, and always rinse them well.
 Remember that chipped plates and china can collect bacteria.

-- Replace old cutting boards that have cracks, crevices and excessive knife scars.
+- Replace old cutting boards that are excessively worn with cracks, crevices and knife scars.

 - Change towels and dishcloths often and wash them in the hot cycle of your washing machine.
-Allow them to dry out between each use.
-If they are damp, they’re the perfect breeding ground for bacteria.
-Throw out dirty sponges or wash them in a bleach-water solution.
+Don’t leave damp, dirty towels sitting around – they’re the perfect breeding ground for bacteria.
+Replace dirty sponges or wash them in a bleach-water solution.

-- Clean spills right away on any appliance.
-Wash appliance with hot, soapy water.
-Pay close attention to the refrigerator and the freezer – shelves, sides and door– where foods are stored.
-Pack perishables in coolers with a refrigerator thermometer while you clean or defrost your refrigerator or freezer to ensure your foods stay at the proper temperature 40°F or below.
+- Remember to clean up spills on appliances.
+Wash appliances with hot, soapy water.
+Pay close attention to the refrigerator and the freezer – including the shelves, sides and door where foods are stored.
+Pack perishables in coolers with a refrigerator thermometer while you clean or defrost your refrigerator or freezer, to ensure your foods stay at the proper temperature 40°F or below.

 - Clean your microwave regularly because splatters can also collect bacteria.